def-au1t/elevator-logic/README.md

 **Elevator system has the following main control operations:**

 - `pushButtonInElevator(elevator, button)` - simulates physical button push inside the elevator.
-- `pickup(floor, direction)` - simulates physical button push on the floor.
+- `pickup(floor, direction)` - simulates physical button push on given floor.
 - `step()` - one time tick - elevator closes the door or moves one floor.

 Each time system receives external request (with `pickup()`), it decides which elevator shoud receive it.
 Then, the request is bound forever to chosen elevator.
 The elevators are chosen in the following order: